EarthScope/rover/docs/bugs.md

 **N\_S\_L\_C** contains 20 samples/sec and 1 samples/sec data a significant gap in the 20 samples/sec data
 my go undetected.

 ## Handling of duplicate data

 If `rover ingest` is used manually it is possible for duplicate data to be added to the repository (e.g. by ingesting the same file twice).
-This cannot (or should not) happen in normal use, because rover does not download duplicate data, so cannot ingest it.
+This cannot (or should not) happen in normal use, because ROVER does not download duplicate data, so cannot ingest it.

 Ideally either ingest should check and refuse to add duplicate data, or we should have an additional command that compacts files.

 ## Ingest limited to single days

 The `rover ingest` command rejects files that span multiple calendar days.
 This is because it works by blindly copying byte ranges based